ctford/cljs-bach/README.md

 ### Samples

-* `(sample uri)` - load a sample from a URI.
+* `(sample uri)` - load a sample from a URI, which can then be used as a source node in the same way that oscillators can.
 The asynchronicity can make this a little glitchy.

 Getting a REPL
 --------------